Skip to content

 Note

-For the sake of brevity we'll be using the term projects to refer to both stacks and modules.
+For simplicity, we'll use the term projects to refer to both stacks and modules.

-On a high level, context is a bundle of configuration elements (environment variables and mounted files) independent of any stack that can be managed separately and attached to as many or as few stacks as necessary.
-Contexts are only directly accessible to administrators from the account view:
+Context is a bundle of configuration elements (environment variables and mounted files) independent of any stack that can be managed separately and attached to as many or as few stacks as necessary.
+Contexts are only directly accessible to administrators from the Share code & config > Contexts tab:

 The list of contexts merely shows the name and description of the context.
 Clicking on the name allows you to edit it.